-In order to be a successful applicant, you need to cover the UK universities' entry English Language requirements.
+In order to be a successful applicant, you will need to cover a UK university's English Language requirements.

-You will have an academic or an admission interview or you may have both.
+You may have an academic interview, an admission interview, or even both.
 They will be conducted face to face and your answers will be recorded.
-During the academic one, you will demonstrate your English level.
-The admissions interview is designed to assess the credibility of the applicant.
+During the academic interview, you will demonstrate your English ability.
+The admission interview is designed to assess the credibility of the applicant.

 - Academic Interview example:

 |1||4-5 minutes||Introduction & Interview on Familiar Topics|

 You will likely fail if:

 - You cannot communicate clearly with the interviewer